ruchini/Clinic-Management-System/README.md

 ## Usage

-    - Log in with your credentials or create a new account.
+    - Log in with default credentials. there is one user in the system and user details are below.
+This user will create in the db, when migrate the db. user name: john email:john@example.com
+      password: 1234567
     - Navigate through the dashboard to access different modules.
     - Manage patients, prescriptions, bill payments, and view revenue reports.